metal-stack-cloud/cli/docs/metal_payment.md

 ### Options

 ```
   -h, --help              help for payment
+      --sort-by strings   sort by (comma separated) column(s), sort direction can be changed by appending :asc or :desc behind the column identifier. possible values: name|price|type
 ```

 ### Options inherited from parent commands